Shopify/liquid/README.md

 #=> Liquid::UndefinedVariable: Liquid error: undefined variable y
 ```

+### Internal Errors
+Internal errors are errors are raised from your drops, filters or tags.
+These errors are intentionally opaque so as to avoid exposing internal workings to end users.
+However, when you define an `exception_renderer`, it will be passed an exception, which will be an instance of `Liquid::InternalError`, and it will have a property `original_exception` which you can use for reporting and debugging.

 ### Usage tracking

 To help track usages of a feature or code path in production, we have released opt-in usage tracking.
 To enable this, we provide an empty `Liquid:: Usage.increment` method which you can customize to your needs.
 The feature is well suited to https://github.com/Shopify/statsd-instrument.
 However, the choice of implementation is up to you.